 Every time I'm in south Florida, I budget time for the glades.
-I've ridden my bicycle along an eight mile paved loop at Shark Valley, cruising yards past snoozing gators with their huge tooth filled mouths open to cool off.
+I've ridden my bicycle along an eight-mile paved loop at Shark Valley, cruising yards past snoozing gators with their huge tooth-filled mouths open to cool off.

 The winter dry season, which lasts from December to April, is the best time for wildlife viewing in the park.
 Weather conditions are generally pleasant during the winter and standing water levels are low, causing wildlife to congregate at central water locations.

-This trip, I devoted an afternoon to the Big Cypress National Preserve, a 729,000 acre part of the Everglades whose crystal clean freshwater plays a vital roe in the health of the entire ecosystem of south Florida.
+On one trip, I devoted an afternoon to the Big Cypress National Preserve.
+It's a 729,000 acre part of the Everglades whose crystal clean freshwater plays a vital role in the health of the entire ecosystem of south Florida.